shawngraham/outliner/README.md

 - Use descriptive filenames
 - Start with 4-8 cards for best user experience
 - Students can always create additional cards by double-clicking the canvas

+### Export Best Practices
+- **Position matters**: Place your "starting point" card at the top of the canvas
+- **Use connections**: Draw arrows to show the flow of ideas (these determine export order)
+- **Create a path**: Connect cards in the sequence you want them to appear in the final document
+- **Branch and merge**: Multiple cards can connect to one card (converging arguments)
+- **Review before export**: Verify your connection structure creates the desired order
+- **Iterate**: Export, review the markdown, adjust connections, export again